-When starting out in business, like I said earlier you are bound to make certain mistakes but as you move on you get better at it and become more experienced.
+When starting out in business, as I said earlier, you are bound to make certain mistakes, but as you move on, you get better at it and become more experienced.

-But oftentimes, we let ourselves in the way of our success by letting our shortcomings determine how we make our decisions.
+But often, we let ourselves in the way of our success by letting our personality determine our decisions.

-For instance, when I just started my freelance writing business; I took on a project to write a website copy for 3-5X lesser than I could have asked for because I wanted to nurture the relationship I have with the client.
-So, I didn’t get an upfront payment nor put up a contract agreement.
+For instance, I when just started my freelance writing business; I took on a project to write a website copy for 3–5X lesser than I could have asked for because I wanted to nurture the relationship I have with the client.
+And even at that, I didn’t get an upfront payment nor put up a contract agreement.

-In two weeks I completed the project after some back and forth, but yet, I had to wait for about a month before I could even ask subtly for my payment.
+In two weeks, I completed the project after back and forth; I waited for about a month before I could even ask subtly about my payment.

 You know why?
-I didn’t want to come across as pushy or desperate, I wanted to be liked, but little did I know that that was at the expense of my business growth.
+I didn’t want to come across as pushy or desperate; I wanted to be liked, but little did I know it was at the expense of my business growth.

+Another client with a similar case and whose project I had done before the website copy project is also holding up my payment.
 But those examples are just one side of the coin.
-And I’ve taken up courage and devised means to not let it happen again.
+And I’ve taken up the courage and devised means to not let it happen again.

 The Other Side of the Coin

-On the hand, I also learnt in marketing about the importance of following up on prospective clients.
+On the other hand, I also learned in marketing about following up on prospective clients.

-I used to think that there’s a problem when people don’t respond to my emails – in my mind, it is either they don’t like something about me, my website or maybe I’m not good enough.
+I used to think that there’s a problem when people don’t respond to my emails — in my mind; it is they don’t like something about me, my website, or maybe I’m not good enough.

 Heck… I admit that I am my own worst critic.

-From these experiences, I have come to understand the importance of being utterly shameless about promoting one’s business and making one’s stand known with clients because it saves time, energy and money in the end.
+From these experiences, I understand the importance of being utterly shameless about promoting one’s business and making one’s stand known with clients because it saves time and money in the end.

-And most importantly, it helps to support all efforts made to grow one’s business instead of being another statistic of a failing business.
+And it helps to support all efforts made to grow one’s business and not be another statistic of a failing business.

-Businesses fail for so many reasons but if you are ever going to succeed in business, you must be shameless; especially when it comes to client relations and marketing.
+Businesses fail for many reasons, but if you are ever going to succeed in business, you must be shameless; especially with client relations and marketing.

 So What is the Bottom-line?